1. Help Center Home

 Pixel

-Before you begin, make sure to read these linked articles for a detailed overview.
+Before you begin, make sure to read these linked articles for a detailed overview of tracking set up for MGID Pixel.

-1. The Pixel Code insertion on every page of the funnel is preferably but mandatory only on:
+1. While inserting the Pixel Code on every page of the funnel is preferably, it is mandatory only on:

 • All pages where conversions occur to ensure accurate tracking.